 - Practice within the ethical and legal framework of the profession.

 Admission Requirements: Admission to HCC does not guarantee admission to the Medical Coding and Reimbursement Specialist program.
-The requirements below must be completed and submitted to the Office of Admissions, Records, and Registration before the first day of class.
+The requirements below must be completed and submitted to the Office of Admissions and Enrollment Management before the first day of class.

 - Official transcripts from all colleges attended.

 - College placement tests in mathematics, English and reading.